-Two of this year's Atternative Nobel Peace Prizes, the Right Livelihood Award, go to Sahabat Alam (Friends of the Earth) Malaysia, with particular regard to their December 2014 to their Sarawak office and its founder, Mohammed Idris, and to Jose Lutzenburger, a leader of the movement to save the forests of the Amazon.
+Two of this year's Alternative Nobel Peace Prizes, the Right Livellhood Award, go to Sahabat Alam (Friends of the Earth) Malaysia, with particular regard to their Sarawak office and its founder, Mohammed idris, and to Jose Lutzenburger, a leader of the movement to save the forests of the Amazon.

-Amazon.
-The two other award winners are John Turner for his work on low cost, self-built housing, and loge Kemp Genefike, founder and director of the International Rehabilitation and Research Centre for Torture Victims in Copenhagen.
+The two other award winners are John Turner for his work on low cost, self-built housing, and large Kemp Genefke, founder and director of the international Rehabilitation and Research Centre for Torture Victims in Copenhagen.
 As well as saving the sanity of Copenhagen.
-As well as saving the sanity of many violims his pioneering work has lifted the lid on the despicable involvement of doctors in torture in many countries supported by our government.
+As well as saving the sanity of many viotims his pioneering work has lifted the lid on the despicable involvement of doctors in torture in many countries supported by our government.
 Fortunately, Genefice's foundation is spreading to other European and southern countries.

-The fact that the two recipients of the Award are in the forefront of the battle to save the world's rainforests and their inhabitants shows the increasing recognition inhabitants shows the increasing recognition of the importance of their cause.
+The fact that the two recipients of the Award are in the forefront of the battle to save the world's rainforests and their inhabitants shows the increasing recognition.

+inhabitants shows the increasing recognition of the importance of their cause.
 And it shows that "Right Livelihood" now means more than being vegetarian and buying recycled toilet paper - Right Livelihood means being a warrior for the Earth.
 Let Mohammed Idris and Jose Lutzenburger be an inspiration to us all.